brandonktran/Physics_111B_Experiments_and_MATLAB_scripts/README.md

 * (RIGHT) Average Thermal Velocity <|v|><sub>e</sub> of Electrons as a function of Hall field E<sub>H</sub>.
 Average velocity increases with Hall field and at higher pressures (with constant Hall field), as expected by an increase in collision frequency.

+The full write-up and more detailed analysis of this experiment can be found [here](https://github.com/brandonktran/Physics_Experiments_and_MATLAB_scripts/blob/master/Hall_Effect_Plasma/HAL_writeup.pdf).

 ## Gamma Ray Spectroscopy